WELLNESS LIFESTYLE REAL ESTATE & COMMUNITIES

 - Buyers have demonstrated that they are willing to pay more for healthier built environments.
 Wellness lifestyle real estate developments positioned at the middle/upper ends of the market are achieving home sales price premiums averaging 10–25 percent (but these can range widely from 5 percent to 55 percent).
 One reason for this premium is that there is not enough supply to meet demand.
 According to one survey, there are an estimated 1.3 million potential buyers each year in the United States alone for wellness-infused homes and communities.

 - The global pipeline of wellness lifestyle real estate projects is constantly growing.
-There are over 740 wellness lifestyle real estate and community developments built, partially built, or in development around the world, across 34 countries—and this number is growing every day.
+In 2018, GWI counted over 740 wellness residential projects in the pipeline across 34 countries.
+This sector has grown so rapidly that these projects are now too numerous to list and count.
+As of 2021, GWI conservatively estimates that there are over 2,300 wellness residential projects around the world (either built, partially built, or in development)—and this number is growing every day.
 These include master-planned communities, multifamily housing, urban districts and mixed-use projects, resort/spa-based real estate, and other types of projects.

 The Wellness Case: